munkm/thesiscode/README.md

 * reading function in run function to check for existence of pickle and .json file that holds previously processed data.
 * Modify logging messages to proper level.
+* add a `setup.py` file to make analysis a standalone package that can be built.
+* fix plotting functions so they can be used without screen.
 * Comment in more of code.
 * Add docstrings for all functions and classes
 * Modify `MCNPOutput` class in `analysis.py` to take the tally number in